buraksekili/tyk-docs/tyk-docs/content/advanced-configuration/manage-multiple-environments/with-tyk-on-premises.md

 "tags": ["internal"]
 ```

-This will also set the tags for the API and when API requests are made through this gateway, these tags will be transferred in to the analytics data set.
+This will also set the tags for the API and when API requests are made through this Gateway, these tags will be transferred in to the analytics data set.

 # API Tagging with On-Premises